Get branding tips and expert advice delivered straight to your inbox.

 There’s no real "average" cost for a DAM as yearly costs can range from a couple of hundred dollars to hundreds of thousands of dollars.

 Yes, a website is technically a digital asset, but it’s not one that you would organize and manage within a DAM.
 Digital asset management systems primarily organize media content like images and video files, PDPs and brochures, templates, spreadsheets and word documents, design files and presentations, as well as sales collateral for marketing teams.

 A digital asset is defined as, "anything that exists in a digital format and comes with the right to use;" this includes logos, photos, design files, PDFs, spreadsheets, marketing materials, videos, etc. That means digital content that does not come with the right to use is not considered an “asset.”

 Choosing the right digital asset management tool doesn’t need to be overwhelming.
-We’ve built our Brandfolder DAM software to work for all types of businesses with features such as:
+We’ve built our Brandfolder DAM software to work for all types of businesses, whether you're a small business or a large enterprise business, with features such as:

 Powerful metadata tagging

 Streamlined ingestion and organization of assets (and easy uploading from outside users)

 Customization options to simplify processes and integrate with other software in your workflows